torvalds/linux/Documentation/admin-guide/pm/intel_uncore_frequency_scaling.rst

 	This attribute is used to get the power domain id of this instance.

 ``die_id``
-	This attribute is used to get the Linux die id of this instance.
+	This attribute is used to get the GNU/Linux die id of this instance.
 	This attribute is only present for domains with core agents and when the CPUID leaf 0x1f presents die ID.